Pressure control of the magnetic anisotropy of the quasi-two-dimensional van der Waals ferromagnet Cr$_2$Ge$_2$Te$_6$: Simulations of the frequency dependence and determination of the magnetic anisotropies

-Representative simulations of frequency-dependent measurements at 0 and 2.01\,GPa are shown in Figs.~\ref{fig:f-dependence_0GPa}(a) and (b), respectively.
-At 0\,GPa, the separation of the $\nu(H_{\text{res}})$ curves obtained for the two different field orientations clearly evidences the easy-axis type magnetic anisotropy with the ${\bf H} \parallel c$ curve being shifted to smaller fields and the ${\bf H} \perp c$ curve being shifted to higher fields as compared to the paramagnetic position, respectively.
-The 0\,GPa data could be simulated using the value for $K_{\rm U}$ of $4.8 \cdot 10^5$\,erg/cm$^3$ obtained in our previous study \cite{Zeisner2019}.
-Keeping the value of $K_{\rm U}$ fixed, the $g$~factor as well as demagnetization factors were adjusted in order to consistently describe different studied samples.
+Representative simulations of frequency-dependent measurements at 0 and 2.01\,GPa are shown in Figs.~\ref{fig:f-dependence_0GPa}(a) and \ref{fig:f-dependence_0GPa}(b), respectively.
+At 0\,GPa, the separation of the $\nu(H_{\text{res}})$ curves obtained for the two different field orientations clearly evidences the easy-axis-type magnetic anisotropy with the ${\bf H} \parallel c$ curve being shifted to smaller fields and the ${\bf H} \perp c$ curve being shifted to higher fields compared to the paramagnetic position.
+The 0\,GPa data could be simulated using the value of $K_{\rm U}$ of $4.8 \times 10^5$\,erg/cm$^3$ obtained in our previous study \cite{Zeisner2019}.
+Keeping the value of $K_{\rm U}$ fixed, the $g$~factor and demagnetization factors were adjusted in order to consistently describe different studied samples.
 It turned out that all 0\,GPa data could be described successfully with an isotropic $g$ factor of 2.03, which is consistent with our previous investigations, and the same set of demagnetization factors $N_x = N_y = 0$, $N_z = 1$ despite the (small) differences in the shapes of the samples.
-These parameters were kept fixed in the simulations of the frequency dependences measured at several non-zero pressures.
-The only free parameter in these simulations was the anisotropy constant $K_{\rm U}$ which allowed to determine the pressure dependence of the MAE.
-As can be seen in Fig.~\ref{fig:f-dependence_0GPa}(b), at a pressure of 2.01\,GPa, the measured frequency dependences are nearly identical for both orientations of the external magnetic field (a similar frequency-field diagram was obtained for 2.39\,GPa), giving the impression of an isotropic behavior.
-However, the contributions of the magnetocrystalline anisotropy and the shape anisotropy to the free energy density [Eq.~(\ref{eq:free_energy_density})] have opposite sign within the pressure range of this study.
-Thus, the apparently isotropic frequency dependence is, in fact, a consequence of the similar strength of these two contributions.
-This allows to conclude that an application of pressures between 2.01 and 2.39\,GPa reduces the uniaxial MAE $K_{\rm U}$ to a value that compensates the shape anisotropy of the crystals. \vk{With the demagnetization field $\mu_0H_{\rm D} = -0.253$\,T and the saturation magnetization $M_{\rm s} \approx 201$\, erg/G\,cm$^3$ estimated above one obtains the shape anisotropy constant $K_{\rm shape} = (H_{\rm D}M_{\rm s})/2 \approx -2.54 \cdot 10^5$\,erg/cm$^3$.
+These parameters were kept fixed in the simulations of the frequency dependences measured at several nonzero pressures.
+The only free parameter in these simulations was the anisotropy constant $K_{\rm U}$ which allowed us to determine the pressure dependence of the MAE.
+As can be seen in Fig.~\ref{fig:f-dependence_0GPa}(b), at a pressure of 2.01\,GPa, the measured frequency dependences are nearly identical for both orientations of the external magnetic field (a similar frequency-field diagram was obtained for 2.39\,GPa), giving the impression of isotropic behavior.
+However, the contributions of the magnetocrystalline anisotropy and the shape anisotropy to the free-energy density [Eq.~(\ref{eq:free_energy_density})] have opposite signs within the pressure range of this study.
+Thus, the apparently isotropic frequency dependence is, in fact, a consequence of the similar strengths of these two contributions.
+This allows us to conclude that an application of pressures between 2.01 and 2.39\,GPa reduces the uniaxial MAE $K_{\rm U}$ to a value that compensates the shape anisotropy of the crystals. \vk{With the demagnetization field $\mu_0H_{\rm D} = -0.253$\,T and saturation magnetization $M_{\rm s} \approx 201$\, erg/G\,cm$^3$ estimated above, one obtains the shape anisotropy constant $K_{\rm shape} = (H_{\rm D}M_{\rm s})/2 \approx -2.54 \times 10^5$\,erg/cm$^3$.
 Its absolute value is indicated by the dashed line in Fig.~\ref{fig:p-dependence_Ku}.} Moreover, the pressure-dependent FMR studies do not provide any evidence for a pressure-induced sign change of the magnetocrystalline anisotropy or a vanishing of the intrinsic uniaxial anisotropy up to pressures of 2.39\,GPa.
 This is in contrast to the conclusions drawn in Ref.~\cite{Lin2018} on a spin reorientation transition at pressures between 1.0 and 1.5\,GPa based on magneto-transport investigations of \CGT.